January 25, 2018

 So how do we help?
 How do we light that first spark for reading and then continue to foster their relationship with books?

 What we do is celebrate reading.
 We make it fun.
 We not only offer them choice and ownership of their reading, but we learn about their individual interests and then help them seek out books on those topics.
 We find out what their peers are reading or recommend.
 We help focus their efforts so that we simultaneously open the world of books to them while lighting their unique paths to follow.

-What Kids Are Reading: 10th Anniversary Edition is brimming with K–12 book lists and data insights to help light the way as you and your students take this journey.
+What Kids Are Reading is brimming with K–12 book lists and data insights to help light the way as you and your students take this journey.
 Inside you’ll find popular reads for each grade, top nonfiction books and articles, top books read independently, top chapter books, kids’ highest rated books, educators’ recommendations, and a decade of number one books.
 A close examination of Renaissance Accelerated Reader® data, upon which the report is based, sheds light on key findings for nonfiction reading, struggling readers, and popular reading trends.
 Guest essayists include author/illustrators Nick Bruel (Bad Kitty series) and Janet Stevens (Tops & Bottoms) as well as three educators—Genny Kahlweiss, a classroom teacher from California; Nicole Erwin, a librarian from Tennessee; and Valerie Kropinack-Hackett, an administrator in New Jersey—who share their personal reading experiences and how the Accelerated Reader program has impacted their teaching and students.